midonet/midonet/docs/ipv6-fip.md

 ## Midolman implementation

-A new actor is in charge of managing the Midonet VPP service, starting it under demand on notification on the creation of a router port with IPv6 (usually from a tenant router).
+An actor is in charge of managing the Midonet VPP service.
+It is started on demand on notification on the creation of a router port with IPv6 (usually from the provider router).

-The following steps are done in that case:
+The following steps taken.

- 1. Start the VPP process: to assure it runs from a known state, any other VPP process (initiated or not by Midonet) are killed, so the listening port (5002) is available for the new VPP process.
-So, having another VPP instances in the same host is not recommended.
+ 1. Start the VPP process: to assure it runs from a known state, any other VPP process (initiated or not by Midonet) are killed.
+This ensures that the listening port (5002) is available for the new VPP process.
+Having multiple VPP instances on the same host is not recommended.
  2. Link OVS and VPP with the uplink (a dedicated veth pair)
  3. Link VPP and midolman with the downlink (a dedicated veth pair).
  4. Install needed flows in OVS to redirect IPv6 traffic to VPP through the